unfoldtoolbox/UnfoldMakie.jl/docs/src/tutorials/butterfly.md

 ## Column Mappings for Butterfly Plots

-Since butterfly plots use a `DataFrame` as an input, the library needs to know the names of the columns used for plotting.
-You can set these mapping values by `plot_butterfly(...; mapping=(;:x=:time,))`, that is, providing a `NamedTuple` (note the  `;` just after the opening-brackets
+Since butterfly plots use a `DataFrame` as input, the library needs to know the names of the columns used for plotting.
+You can set these mapping values by calling `plot_butterfly(...; mapping=(;:x=:time,))`, that is, by specifying a `NamedTuple` (note the `;` right after the opening parentheses).

-For more information about mapping values look into the [Mapping Data](@ref config_mapping) section of the documentation.
+For more information on mapping values, see the [Mapping Data](@ref config_mapping) section of the documentation.

-While there are multiple default values, that are checked in that order if they exist in the `DataFrame`, a custom name might need to be choosen for:
+While there are several default values that will be checked in that order if they exist in the `DataFrame`, a custom name may need to be chosen:

 ### x
 Default is `(:x, :time)`.